 C-U: Can yoga change your life?

-M C: To me, mentally yoga brings me a more peaceful mindset, physically it gives me a better health for sure, and somehow also a more discipline in life – eating healthier, practice regularly.
+M C: To me, mentally yoga brings me a more peaceful mindset, physically it gives me better health for sure, and somehow also a more discipline in life – eating healthier, practice regularly.

 C-U: Who practices yoga must follow a particular diet?

-M C: I think its optional.
-Since I practice, I naturally more concern about health.
+M C: I think it’s optional.
+Since I practice, I naturally more concerned about health.
 That’s why I try to eat healthily and choose to pick food or products that are more eco-friendly.
 I m not very straight to it yet but trying.
 I eat everything, as I said it about a balance, but I choose to eat less meat as I think, I don’t need that much of it and it harms animals and the environment.

 C-U: Do you believe there are age limits to practice yoga or start attending a course?

 M C: Of course not, yoga is really for everyone, just pick one that suitable for your own condition.